What Will I Learn?

 How Much Will This Cost?

-When you register for the program you will submit a registration fee $20, then CHS will invoice you on the 10th of each month (15 payments of $100).
+When you register for the program you will submit a registration fee $20, then CHS will invoice you each month for $100.
 The work is self-paced, but you are expected to complete each module in the month so you can go on to the next.
+This means that if you are not finished with the CMC after 13 months you will continue to be invoiced for $100 each month until you complete the program.

 There are a few books that you must purchase on your own.
 Many of the readings will be posted in your classroom.